Crowfield woman finds dog after thinking she had buried her

 Codie Hutton, 26, from Crowfield, Suffolk, said she lost springer spaniel Maisie in Melton on 5 November.

-Two days later a body believed to be Maisie's was found and Ms Hutton and her family buried it in their garden.
+Two days later a body believed to be Maisie's was found and Miss Hutton and her family buried it in their garden.

-Some 48 hours after that, however, Maisie was found and reunited with the family.
+Some 48 hours after that, however, nine-year-old Maisie was found and reunited with the family.

-"It's been a rollercoaster," said Ms Hutton.
+"It's been a rollercoaster," said Miss Hutton.

 "I will never forget it, that's for sure."

-Ms Hutton said the five-day ordeal started when Maisie "bolted and ran out of sight" after a firework went off while they were at Melton Playing Fields, as first reported in the East Anglian Daily Times.
+Miss Hutton said the five-day ordeal started when Maisie "bolted and ran out of sight" after a firework went off while they were at Melton Playing Fields, as first reported in the East Anglian Daily Times.

 "It was my worst nightmare," she said.